UCI-GDIM31/w0-setup-check-in-sdemattia/README.md

 ### Development

 1. Programming (any languages/ frameworks)
+    >I have some experience in Python and Java but I don't remember most of it.

 2. Game development (any engine)
+    >N/A

 3. Unity
+    >N/A

 ### Programming & Game Development Concepts